OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 ## Specify domains you want to open in the add-in window

-When running in Office on the web, your task pane can be navigated to any URL.
+When running in Office Online, your task pane can be navigated to any URL.
 However, in desktop platforms, if your add-in tries to go to a URL in a domain other than the domain that hosts the start page (as specified in the [SourceLocation](/office/dev/add-ins/reference/manifest/sourcelocation) element of the manifest file), that URL opens in a new browser window outside the add-in pane of the Office host application.

 To override this (desktop Office) behavior, specify each domain you want to open in the add-in window in the list of domains specified in the [AppDomains](/office/dev/add-ins/reference/manifest/appdomains) element of the manifest file.
-If the add-in tries to go to a URL in a domain that is in the list, then it opens in the task pane in both Office on the web and desktop.
+If the add-in tries to go to a URL in a domain that is in the list, then it opens in the task pane in both desktop Office and Office Online.
 If it tries to go to a URL that isn't in the list, then, in desktop Office, that URL opens in a new browser window (outside the add-in pane).

 > [!NOTE]
 > This behavior applies only to the root pane of the add-in.
 If there is an iframe embedded in the add-in page, the iframe can be directed to any URL regardless of whether it is listed in **AppDomains**, even in desktop Office.